BrownCS1950U/Lab-5/README.md

-# Object / Mesh Viewer
+# Audio / Terrain Generation

-The following repository contains the implementation of a basic mesh/object viewer for `.obj` files.
-The project has been implemented in C++ using OpenGL and GLSL.
+This repository contains an implementation of 3D audio and quad based terrain generation.

 ## Usage